enkidevs/curriculum/react/introduction/fundamentals/what-are-props.md

 ---
 ## Practice

-Complete the missing gaps so that the `render`ed output is "Enki":
+Complete the missing gaps so that the `render`ed output is `"Enki"`:
 ```jsx
 class Enki extends React.Component {
   render() {